 - 1 egg

 - 160g dark chocolate (at least 60% solids)

 - 80g milk chocolate

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- Using a stand mixer with a paddle beater, slowly mix the butter, sugar and salt until pale and creamy.
-Just for a few seconds, gradually add the other ingredients until the dough is well mixed, then stop.
+- Using a stand mixer with a paddle beater, slowly mix the butter, sugar, and salt until pale and creamy.
+Gradually add the other ingredients until the dough is well mixed, then stop.

 - Bake the tartlets for 10–15 minutes at 160°C/320°F fan (Gas 4).
 Allow to cool, and remove from their molds.

 - Heat the cream with the vanilla extract in a saucepan until nearly boiling.
 Pour over half of the hot cream directly into the bowl of chocolate.

 - Stir using a wooden spoon and combine until the ganache is smooth.
 Top with the rest of the hot cream and stir until completely melted and silky.